 - High-performance Google Chrome as the final product.

-- High customer satisfaction is fulfilled before released
+- High customer satisfaction is fulfilled before being released

-in obtaining high quality, high performance, better user satisfaction google chrome as the final product
+in obtaining high quality, high performance, and better user satisfaction google chrome is the final product

 Difference between Google Chrome and Google Chrome Beta